SeleniumHQ/mobile-spec/spec-draft.md

 The `CALL` action should trigger the mocked call to the device from the `PhoneNumber` provided, then another action should take place in order to complete the flow as in real life.

+At a certain moment *GSM* service can be altered due to travels, network going down and other factors, so we could add:

+* POST /session/:sessionId/device/gsm_state
+  * accepts GsmState

+to alter this states using Strings constant to set the `GsmState`:
+* HOME
+* UNREGISTERED
+* SEARCHING
+* ROAMING

 ### SMS
 During this days a lot of apps depend on receiving sms, even if they are not a messaging platform, apps may want to check sms to validate accounts, receive promotion codes, etc. We could add